tsmith512/blogpost-email/README.md

 I'm still working to:

-1. Tag outgoing messages; there are several ways to do this, but I'd like to find an efficient way to do so.
-Adding an hourly function to select any messages in the sent folder with only one message in the thread seems like a decent way to do it, since my outgoing email volume is low.
-2. Find an efficient way to filter threads with starred messages out of a `GmailApp.search()` result, so that I don't have to do that stupid "un-archive any starred threads" maneuver in `autoArchive()`.
+1. Find an efficient way to filter threads with starred messages out of a `GmailApp.search()` result, so that I don't have to do that stupid "un-archive any starred threads" maneuver in `autoArchive()`.
 There is a method [thread.hasStarredMessages()][HASSTARS], but using that would require iterating